 Bourassa (2009) further stated that, although the economic principles behind land value taxation seem clear, there is no consensus of its working in a modern society.
 Most taxes are levied on flows of income and of expenditure.
 Land and property have also been taxed for centuries and they still contribute an important part on tax systems around the world.
 The most important benefit of taxing land and property is that it has only a small effect on human behaviour.

 The supply of land and property is quite unresponsive to its price and thus there is no significant distortion.
 Also the owner of land and property is easily identified so the tax is easily pointed to the right person.
 Land and property are usually seen as a unit and the tax is in most countries levied both to the value of the property and to the land in which the property stands on.
 Those can be separated to be able to concentrate on taxing solely the value of the land.
 There has been a consensus among economists about the efficiency of land value tax.
 The supply of land is fixed and is not affected by the introduction of a tax.
 Because people would not be willing to pay more, the tax would reflect as lower prices all together.
 The owners of the land during the time a land value tax is introduced would suffer a windfall loss in the value of the land, but the incentive to buy, use or develop land would stay unchanged.
-Land is also fixed in mobility unlike for example capital and labor which makes the avoidance of land value tax difficult.
+Land is also fixed in mobility unlike for example capital and labour which makes the avoidance of land value tax difficult.
 Planning regulations do cause some elasticity in the supply of land.
 In Botswana it is specified by governments to which use the land is to be purchased.
 The price of land to be used in agriculture is usually significantly less expensive than business or residential use (Arnot, 2006).

 According to (Borhart, 1994), land value capture is a method used to finance infrastructure projects.
 Land value capture finance has been used broadly around the world to finance transport projects and its importance is seen as the economic, social and environmental value that transport accessibility and land development planning together create.
 Areas with good transport opportunities tend to be valued higher those areas with poor opportunities.
 The impacts of large infrastructure projects such as building metro lines or new stations on land values near them have been reported comprehensively.